 there was a box of pillows and blankets in the waiting area near the seats. – Dave

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at New Orleans Louis Armstrong International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at New Orleans Louis Armstrong International Airport.

 What to Expect